openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Partly
-    todo: ?. should be obligatory when accessing fields of a nullable object

 An object reference used for Field Access must be a non-nullish reference type *T*.
 Otherwise, a compile-time error occurs.